johnrudolph/beast-master/rules.md

 | No Colossus  | The player with the most Acolytes on the space. |
 | 1 Colossus   | The Colossus supersedes all Acolytes. |
 | Multiple Colossi   | The Colossus on the space who has the most Acolytes on the space. |

-# Frequently Asked Questions

-Q: **I have two cards that have conflicting effects.
-What do I do?**
-A: There may be cases where you have a Curse that limits how many Acolytes you can have in play, and also a Trait that limits how many Acolytes you can have in play.
-In these cases, always choose the lower limit.